amar-jay/blog/src/content/post/attention.md

 description: "Just a brief explanation of how attention mechanism works.
 As well as the quadratic scaling of attention."
 publishDate: "31 July 2024"
 updatedDate: "31 July 2024"
-tags: ["transformer", "neural networks"]
+tags: ["transformer", "neural networks", "ml-ai"]
 ---

 ## Introduction

 Self-attention was first introduced in the Transformer architecture by [Vaswani et al.'s paper - Attention is all you need](https://arxiv.org/abs/1706.03762).
 This mechanism plays a crucial role in the architecture of modern models like GPT.
 Self-attention allows the model to weigh the importance of different words in a sentence when encoding a sequence, leading to more accurate context understanding and improved performance in natural language processing tasks.

 In contrast to RNN architectures, where information is passed sequentially and stored in a hidden state, self-attention processes all tokens in parallel.
 This parallel processing not only speeds up computation but also enables the model to capture long-range dependencies more effectively.
 By considering all positions of the input sequence simultaneously, self-attention aggregates all states across time into a single, comprehensive representation.